2018 Kicks Off with Record Low Temperatures

 The Lowcountry rang in the New Year with record low temperatures on January 1st.
 According to WCSC, temperatures hovered in the mid-thirties, nearly 10 degrees cooler than the previous low record of 45 degrees.

 You’ll likely be considering how to protect your home during these freezing temperatures.
 To avoid bursting pipes, plumbers recommend dripping your faucets and opening the cabinets under your sink to let the warm air in.
-Be sure to know where your water shut off is located in case of an emergency.
+Be sure to know where your water shut-off is located in case of an emergency.
 Outside, many of your plants will need to be brought indoors or covered to shield them from the cold.
-Citrus plants are especially vulnerable, as well as roses, vegetables and tropical plants.
+Citrus plants are especially vulnerable, as are roses, vegetables, and tropical plants.

 Source Live 5 News and News 2